Increased Accident Rate in Florida

 - Violations of this statute are considered noncriminal traffic infractions, subject to a fine of up to $500.00.

-Need a Bicycle Accident Attorney in Tampa Bay?
+Need a Tampa Bicycle Accident Lawyer?

 At Hancock Injury Attorneys, we have the experience, skill, and knowledge to win your case.
 Contact us for a free confidential initial consultation at 813-915-1110.
 Our phones are answered 24 hours a day, seven days a week.